Using functional traits - walking rewilding and wolves straight into the criticism of Goldilocks Standards

 rewilding by being left unmown in gardens, parks, schools, and along road

 verges (28).
-I am reminded of the words of Patrick Sinclair in his talk on
+I am reminded of the words of Anthony Sinclair in his talk on

 rebuilding trophic structure in Africa through the return of large carnivores

 (at 1:05:30 in (29)):